Education

 Content

-Regardless of where they eventually work, M.D./Ph.D. candidates are being prepared for careers in which they will spend most of their time doing research, in addition to caring for patients.
+Regardless of where they eventually work, M.D./Ph.D. candidates gain training for careers in which they will spend most of their time doing research, in addition to caring for patients.
 The M.D./Ph.D. dual career is busy, challenging, rewarding, and offers opportunities to do good for many people by advancing knowledge, developing new treatments for diseases, and pushing back the boundaries of the unknown.

 To learn more about the benefits of M.D./Ph.D.
 Dual Degree Training, visit the American Association of Medical Colleges website.